- Home

 The rhythm of our heartbeat is carefully controlled by electrical signals.
 If there’s a problem with this system, it can make our heart beat too slowly or too quickly (a condition known as an arrhythmia).

 However, other arrhythmias can be more serious.
-One such example is atrial fibrillation, which describes an irregular and often very rapid heartbeat which can cause blood clots in the heart.
+One example is atrial fibrillation, an irregular and often very rapid heartbeat that can cause blood clots in the heart.

 The British Heart Foundation recommends seeing your GP if an irregular heartbeat lasts a long time, you’re worried about it, and/or you have a family history of heart problems.
 If an irregular heartbeat is accompanied by chest pain, dizziness, or shortness of breath, you should dial 999.

-While the ability to measure heart rate is now a key feature of many sports watches and fitness trackers, you can also check your heart rate by finding your pulse and counting the number of beats per minute.
-Check out this guidance from The British Heart Foundation for more information.
+While the ability to measure heart rate is a key feature of many sports watches and fitness trackers, you can also check your heart rate by finding your pulse and counting the number of beats per minute.
+Check out this guidance from the British Heart Foundation for more information.

-If this sensation doesn’t go away or you haven’t been diagnosed with a heart condition, the British Heart Foundation advises calling 111, or 999 if it occurs in conjunction with other symptoms.
+If this sensation doesn’t go away or you haven’t been diagnosed with a heart condition, the British Heart Foundation advises calling 111.
+If it occurs alongside other symptoms, call 999.

 11. Extreme fatigue